Jacques Pierre Brissot: Abolitionists

-On a second visit to London, accompanied by Charles-Louis Ducrest, the brother of Madame de Genlis, he became acquainted with some of the leading abolitionists.
-After returning to Paris in February 1788, he founded an anti-slavery group known as Society of the Friends of the Blacks.
+On a second visit to London, accompanied by Charles-Louis Ducrest, the brother of Madame de Genlis, he became acquainted with some of the leading British abolitionists.
+After returning to Paris on 19 February 1788, he and Clavière founded an abolitionist group known as the Society of the Friends of the Blacks and was their secretary.
+In 1788, Choderlos de Laclos, who replaced Brissot as Philippe's chief of staff, intensified Brissot's campaign to promote Philippe as an alternative to the monarchy.